turingschool/front-end-curriculum/lessons/module-3/mvc.md

 - Discuss what MVC is, why we use it
 - Discuss alternative models to MVC
-- Learn about the MVC devisions
+- Learn about the MVC divisions
 - Find familiar examples of MVC
 - Discuss popular frameworks that lean on MVC
 - Discuss how we use the MVC pattern with React/Redux